vfarcic/devops26/manuscript/06-env.md

 jx delete env pre-production
 ```

 As you can see from the output, that command did not remove the associated Namespace.
-But, it gives us the `kubectl delete` command we can execute to finish the job.
+But, it did output the `kubectl delete` command we can execute to finish the job.

 So, the `jx delete env` command will remove the references of the environment in Jenkins X and it will delete the applications deployed in the associated Namespace.
 But, it does not remove the Namespace itself.
-But, that's not the only thing that it did not remove.
+That's not the only thing that it did not remove.
 The repository is still in GitHub.
 By now, you should already be used to the `hub` CLI.
 We'll use it to remove the last trace of now non-existent environment.

 W> Please replace `[...]` with your GitHub user before executing the commands that follow.